Remember to be vigilant around utility equipment

 - Note what might be in the ground.
 Before tilling an unfamiliar field or doing any excavating (to install drain tile, for instance), use One Call to locate buried utilities.
 The national number to call is 811.

 If you’re in a vehicle or equipment that’s contacted an electrical source, remain there until help arrives.
 But if you’re in danger of fire or explosion, jump with both feet together and shuffle away.
-Do not allow contact with the vehicle or equipment and the ground at the same time.
+Don’t allow your body to contact the vehicle or equipment and the ground at the same time.

 If you encounter an electrical accident, make sure the electrical source no longer poses a threat before assisting a victim.
 If in doubt, call 911 and wait until help arrives.
 And remember, even victims who don’t appear to be injured should seek medical advice because injury from an electrical shock may not be apparent immediately.